staabm/staabm.github.io/draft.md

 As you can read the numbers in 2022, are a bit lower than in 2023.
 I think this is due to the fact that last year I was focused on working thru low hanging fruits in PHPStan and Rector.
 With the experience and knowledge I gained while working on these projects, I was able to contribute more advanced features and fixes this year.

+## phpstan-dba Highlight

+[phpstan-dba is one PHPStan extensions](https://github.com/staabm/phpstan-dba) which got a bit of traction in 2023.
+Its a PHPStan based SQL static analysis and type inference for the database access layer.

+I was even keen enough to talk about it at the PHPUGFFM usergroup and the unKonf Barcamp.
+See the [slides of said talk](https://staabm.github.io/talks/phpstan-dba@phpugffm) if you are curious.

 ## Rector Highlight: "Implement a max jobs per worker budget"

 Running Rector on huge projects in a single run was not possible in the past.
 After [implementing process and memory managment](https://github.com/rectorphp/rector-src/pull/4965) this is a problem of the past.